EBiSC/ebisc/README.md

 As the IMS I need to track the latest image thumbnail with "some" meta data for morphology

+Make the first implementation for ECACC catalog number assignment

 ### November

 For automation of (i) IMS - HpscReg exchange process and (ii) LIMS - IMS BioSample batch IDs exchange define synch dates.
 (Define synch dates for non linear data flow processes within IMS/WP7 data flow)

+User Stories #1469: As an EBiSC Developer I need a plan on how to pull updates from the hPSCreg API
+    - Overtime, cell lines which are part of EBiSC may see updates to their information registered in hPSCreg.
+    - DC need to plan how they will monitor for updates and update the IMS to reflect the changes.
+    - This will be done when the requirements analysis is done, a written plan is in place and the tickets representing the implementation place are in redmine.

 ### December